leonberkemeier/model_regime_deploy/DEPLOYMENT_STATUS.md

 ---

-## ⏭️ Next Steps
+## ⏭️ Next Steps: Building Pillars 3, 4, and 5

-1. **Validate the Monte Carlo Module (`monte_carlo_task.py`)**
-   * Verify that the Monte Carlo task pulls the newly posted `MarkovRegimeState` properly.
-   * Test if it evaluates the simulated asset future accurately.
-   * Ensure that `POST /api/analysis/monte_carlo/all` validates the same strict Pydantic schemas.

-2. **Validate the LLM Scoring Module (`llm_task.py`)**
-   * Boot up the MCP loop over `http://100.69.76.20:9876`.
-   * Watch the local `gemma4:e4b` Ollama node natively pick up the tools from the remote server, analyze the Markov/MC stats, and synthesize an asset sentiment score payload.
+With Phase 1 (HMM) and Phase 2 (Monte Carlo) fully completed, the rigorous statistical math pipeline is fully operational.
+The next phases transition entirely into AI-driven logic and portfolio construction:

+1. **Pillar 3: The LLM "Conviction Synthesis" (`llm_task.py`)**
+   * Wire up the local **Ollama** model (`gemma4:e4b`) to act as the Senior Analyst.
+   * Loop through the `daily_monte_carlo` SQLite data, feed the metrics (VaR, Mean Return, Probability of Loss) to the LLM, and have it output a modified **Conviction Score** (`p_final`).
+   * Integrate RAG (Retrieval-Augmented Generation) via the MCP connection to inject qualitative context (SEC filings, news) so the LLM can fuse the *Numbers* with the *Narrative*.

+2. **Pillar 4: The "Risk-Factor Envelopes" (Portfolio Construction)**
+   * Create a new execution script (e.g., `tasks/portfolio_builder.py`) to systematically filter the 700+ scored assets into 5 distinct Strategic Asset Allocation (SAA) profiles (Conservative -> Aggressive).
+   * Enforce strict bucket constraints (e.g., matching the Conservative profile exclusively to low-beta stocks and bonds using the "Cynical Auditor" LLM conviction scores).

+3. **Pillar 5: The "Gap-Filler" Priority Queue**
+   * Develop the transactional algorithm to handle recurring monthly deposits (e.g., €500/month inflow).
+   * Automatically calculate shortfalls within the target portfolio envelopes and generate optimal fractional buy-tickets to dynamically "buy the dip" and rebalance without triggering excessive commission fees.

-3. **Verify the Daemon Loop in Production**
+4. **Verify the Daemon Loop in Production**
-   * Now that testing local manual tasks passed (`run_markov_task(...)`), allow the AI-PC daemon (`systemd`) to autonomously run the entire scheduled queue of tasks overnight.
-   * Check `/var/log/syslog` tomorrow to see if jobs sequence accurately.

-4. **Webserver Backend Expansion (Optional)**
-   * Determine if the main FastAPI Webserver server requires modifications to serve longer historical datasets (e.g., 365 Days) to build more stable and comprehensive Regime matrices.
+   * Link all phases end-to-end within the daily daemon schedule (`daemon.py` / `systemd`), ensuring Phase 3 (LLM) triggers strictly following the successful completion of Phase 1 and 2 database writes.